cscorley/dissertation/chapters/1_introduction/2_motivation.md

 TR model on the changeset documents, and then to extract a document for each source file in a source code snapshot and to create an index of the source file documents from the trained (changeset) model.
-This new methodology stems from four key observations:
+This new methodology stems from three key observations:

-- Like a source code file, a changeset contains program text.
+1) like a source code file, a changeset contains program text,
-- Unlike a source code file, a changeset is immutable.
+2) unlike a source code file, a changeset is immutable,
-- A changeset corresponds to a commit.
-- An atomic commit involves a single feature.
+3) and an atomic changeset involves a single feature.

 It follows from the first two observations that it is possible for an FLT following our methodology to satisfy all three of the aforementioned criteria.